giovannifld/giovannifld/README.md

 - 👋 Hi, I’m @alopezdelgado
-- 👀 I’m interested in learning how to code, biology and bioinformatics.
+- 👀 I’m a MS Chemistry student at Cal State Fullerton specializing in Organic Chemistry
-- 🌱 I’m currently attending LEARN Academy bootcamp, Foxtrot cohort.
+- 🌱 I’m doing research with Dr Cammarota focusing on cheminformatics and organometallic chemistry
-- 📫 How to reach me: andrealdelgado_99@outlook.com
+- 📫 How to reach me: giovannifld@outlook.com

 <!---
 alopezdelgado/alopezdelgado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.